Written by: Lennon-McCartney

 You've Got To Hide Your Love Away was recorded in the afternoon of 18 February 1965.
 The Beatles taped nine takes, only two of which were complete.

-Anthology 2 featured take five, the other full version recorded.
+Anthology 2 featured take five, the only other full version recorded.
 It also incorporated a count-in from the aborted take one, and John Lennon saying that McCartney had broken a glass in the studio.

 You've Got To Hide Your Love Away was the first Beatles song since Love Me Do to feature an outside musician.
 Johnnie Scott, a flautist and musical arranger, first recorded a tenor flute as The Beatles taped their parts.
 He then overdubbed an alto flute part to complete the song.